r-universe-org/cranlike-server/docs/api.md

 ## DESCRIPTION

-**cranlike** is a package server that provides a API for submitting and downloading R packages.
-It automatically generates the required pages and `PACKAGES.gz` index files from the package database.
+**cranlike** is a package server that provides a API for publishing and downloading R packages.
+Packages can be filtered by user and date.

-This allows R users to install packages from a particular author or organization or date using the repo parameter in `install.packages()`.
+In addition it automatically generates the required repository pages and `PACKAGES.gz` index files from the package database.
+This allows R users to install packages from a particular author or organization using only the repo parameter in `install.packages()`.

 ## API